MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/customize/add-edit-form-navigation-related-entities.md

 [!INCLUDE [applies-to-on-premises](../includes/applies-to-on-premises.md)] [Add model-driven app form navigation for related entities](/powerapps/maker/model-driven-apps/add-edit-form-navigation-related-entities)

-In the form Navigation Pane, you can add links to related entities.
+In the form navigation pane, you can add links to related entities.
 When a user clicks one of these links in a record, the associated view for the entity is displayed.

 1. Open solution explorer.